iszczesniak/cpp/memory/index.md

 ## Move semantics, mentioned in passing

 We need to mention here the *move semantics*, something that we'll look into later.
-For now, it's enough to know that sometimes it replaces copying.
+For now, it's enough to know that *moving* sometimes replaces *copying*.
 A value is copied when copy-construcing (or copy-assigning to) some other (target) object by using the copy constructor (or the copy-assignment operator).
 A value is moved when move-construcing (or move-assigning to) some other (target) object by